-- A decision making protocol setting out the principles behind how decisions are taken and the standards to be adopted. - Planned activities to bring together the business planning cycles of the OPCC and the Force with the aim of ensuring proper governance and that the right information is available at the right time to make timely and informed decisions e.g. needs assessments, costs, and budgets. - Applying the national decision-making model to spontaneous incidents or planned operations, by officers or staff within the Force as individuals or teams in both operational and non-operational situations. - Parameters for decision making, including the delegations, consents, financial limits for specific matters and standing orders for contracts. - Risk management arrangements throughout the various elements of corporate governance of the corporations sole, whether operating solely or jointly. - Communication and engagement protocols which demonstrate how the CC and the PCC will ensure that local people are involved in decision making.
+A decision making protocol setting out the principles behind how decisions are taken and the standards to be adopted.

+- Planned activities to bring together the business planning cycles of the OPCC and the Force with the aim of ensuring proper governance and that the right information is available at the right time to make timely and informed decisions e.g. needs assessments, costs, and budgets. - Applying the national decision-making model to spontaneous incidents or planned operations, by officers or staff within the Force as individuals or teams in both operational and non-operational situations. - Parameters for decision making, including the delegations, consents, financial limits for specific matters and standing orders for contracts. - Risk management arrangements throughout the various elements of corporate governance of the corporations sole, whether operating solely or jointly. - Communication and engagement protocols which demonstrate how the CC and the PCC will ensure that local people are involved in decision making.

+The Deputy Chief Executive and Treasurer has certain statutory obligations and the Chief Executive is the Monitoring Officer and Head of Paid Service.
 Within the terms of the policy framework agreed by the PCC, financial management within the Force has been delegated as far as possible to the CC.
+The Force itself has a system of devolved financial management to local budget managers with key strategic budgets, including pay, being controlled centrally.